What is Bingham Fellows?

 What happens after my application is submitted?

-Once you have submitted your application form and all other components, your application will be considered complete.
+Once you have submitted your application form and headshot, your application will be considered complete.
 A Leadership Louisville Center Selection Committee will determine who will be invited to join the class.
-Applicants are generally notified of selection decisions in early December.
+Applicants are generally notified of selection decisions by late November.